Article_Banner_Genome-edited_crops_copy.webp

 How does the EU regulate genome-edited crops?

 When the first GM crops were released, government agencies developed regulatory systems to test whether each new variety was safe for both humans and the environment.
-When CRISPR was introduced, however, it was not clear how CRISPR genome-edited crops would fit into existing GMO regulations.
+However, when CRISPR was introduced, it was unclear how CRISPR genome-edited crops would fit into existing GMO regulations.

 In 2018, The Court of Justice of the European Union (CJEU) was tasked with deciding whether genome-edited crops should be classified as GMOs – ruling that techniques should be regulated as GMOs if they “alter the genetic material of an organism in a way that does not occur naturally.”4 As a result, it was decided that crops developed with CRISPR must go through expensive and time-consuming regulations.5